 Removal of guardians by the courts

 When can a parent be removed as a guardian?

-The Family Court can remove a guardian if it is satisfied that:
+The Family Court can remove a guardian if:

 - for some very serious reason the person is unfit to be a guardian, or

 - the person is unwilling to be a guardian, and

-- the removal will be in the welfare and best interests of the child.
+- the removal will be in best interests of the child.

-In practice, this means that there will have to be a very serious reason before a parent is removed as guardian.
+In practice, this means that there will have to be a very serious reason before a parent is removed as a guardian.

 Removing a testamentary, court-appointed, or additional guardian

-In the case of removal of a testamentary guardian, court-appointed guardian, or new spouse or partner appointed as an additional guardian, the only question is whether the order for removal will serve the welfare and best interests of the child.
+When it comes to removing a testamentary guardian, court-appointed guardian, or new spouse or partner as an additional guardian, the only question is whether the removal will be in the best interests of the child.